 Please note that the barcode scanning can only be considered a perfect match when the size and colorway combination on the results match the one on the box.

-The “Made In China” text is on the first row of the size tag and it indicates where the sneakers were produced.
-The inconsistency to be found here is in the quality of printing.
+The The inconsistency to be found here is in the quality of printing.

 If your size tag looks anything different from what is presented in the authentic picture, then chances are, you have the fake V2 TRFRM.

-This is the country code indicator row.
-Again the poor quality of print gives away the fake sneakers.
+Again, the poor quality of the print gives away the fake sneakers.

 On the fake size tag, this is evident in the U in the US which has varying line width as the left side of U is thinner than the right side of U.